 Sarah Moses’s writing and translations have appeared in various print and online journals, including Asymptote, Brick, Event, and Harper’s Magazine, as well as in the anthology Bogotá 39.
-Sarah’s co-translation of Ariana Harwicz’s novel Die, My Love was longlisted for the International Booker Prize and shortlisted for the Republic of Consciousness Prize, the Premio Valle Inclán, and the Best Translated Book Award, and Tender Is the Flesh and Nineteen Claws and a Black Bird, by Agustina Bazterrica was recently published in her translation in the UK and the US/Canada.
+Her co-translation of Ariana Harwicz’s novel Die, My Love was longlisted for the International Booker Prize and shortlisted for the Republic of Consciousness Prize, the Premio Valle Inclán, and the Best Translated Book Award, and Tender Is the Flesh and Nineteen Claws and a Black Bird, by Agustina Bazterrica was recently published in her translation in the UK and the US/Canada.
 She is currently working on Camering, a collection of Fernand Deligny’s writings on cinema and the image, and Death by Water, a volume of poems by Alberto Manguel.